Who Built This

 What the data can tell you

-Property address, owner name, work description, estimated project cost, permit type, filing date, approval date, and insurance relevance tier.
-For violations: the violation type, issuing date, and current status.
+Property address, owner name when present, work description, estimated project cost, permit type, filing date, approval date, source link, and permit review tier.

 What the data cannot tell you